 Ted specialized in Music Education at the University of Western Ontario.
 Since returning to British Columbia he has taught at the Courtenay Youth Music Centre, the Delta Conservatory of Music, Trebas Institute of Recording Arts, Kwantlen University College and the Banff Centre as well as VCC.
 His teaching areas have included music theory, ear training, orchestration, computers and MIDI, ensemble and choral conducting in addition to trumpet and chamber music coaching.

 After receiving a Certificate in Information Technology from Capilano College, new technologies in music has been added to his list of skills.
 Ted Greene is presently researching and developing computer assisted materials for the study of music online.

 Critically acclaimed as one of Canada's preeminent jazz vocalists, Kate Hammett-Vaughan has been a member of the music faculty at Vancouver Community College since 1998.
 She teaches Jazz/Contemporary Vocal Master Classes, Lessons and Vocal Improvisation.
 A successful private instructor for over two decades, she has also been a member of the Jazz Studies faculty at Capilano University since 1998.
-She has received three Juno nominations and numerous nods from the National Jazz Awards and the West Coast Music Awards.
-Kate's work as a performer reflects her wide variety of musical interests, embracing the jazz tradition, improvisation, unconventional structures, cabaret and more.

 Peter has completed more than 60 commissions, both acoustic and electronic for widely diverse musical situations, including pieces for Vancouver Symphony, Icebreaker London, Stratford Festival and operas for National Arts Centre, Modern Baroque Opera and Vancouver New Music.